MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-application-discovery.md

 ---
-title: Configure Application Discovery (Preview)
+title: Application Discovery (Preview)
-description: Configure Application discovery to detect the applications accessed by users and create separate private applications. ms.service: global-secure-access ms.topic: how-to ms.date: 12/04/2024 ms.author: jayrusso
+description: Use Application discovery to detect the applications accessed by users and create separate private applications. ms.service: global-secure-access ms.topic: how-to ms.date: 12/06/2024 ms.author: jayrusso
 author: HULKsmashGithub
 manager: amycolannino
 ms.reviewer: lirazbarak

-# Customer intent: As an administrator, I want to configure Application discovery so I can detect the applications accessed by users and create separate private applications.
+# Customer intent: As an administrator, I want to use Application discovery to detect the applications accessed by users and create separate private applications.
 ---
-# Configure Application discovery (Preview)
+# Application discovery (Preview)
-Application discovery, a part of Quick Access, is a tool administrators can use to gain visibility and insight about who uses which applications in their corporate network.
+Application discovery allows administrators to gain visibility and insight about which applications are used in their corporate network, and who uses those applications.

 With Quick Access, you can quickly onboard to Private Access by publishing wide IP ranges and wildcard FQDNs, in a way as you would with traditional VPN solutions.
 You can then transition from Quick Access to per-application publishing for better control and granularity over each application.
 For example, you can create a conditional access policy and set user assignments per application.